 The COVID-19 virus contributed to the decline in revenue in 2020 and 2021.
 It is anticipated that the pandemic will continue to impact the Company's revenue growth as clients deal with the pandemic.
-In the near-term that
+In the near-term that impact includes the reprioritization of current projects and related spending, as well as delays or cancellation of new projects.
+Supply side challenges in the labour market have also limited the Company's ability to fulfill customer demand.
+The Company has also received assistance under the Canada Emergency Wage Subsidy beginning in the second guarter of 2020 and ending in the fourth guarter of 2021.

 In July, 2021 the Company acquired FICANEX which led to the increase in revenue and expenses beginning in the third quarter of 2021.
-As of June 30, 2022, the Company determined that the carrying value of this cash-generating unit ("CGU") exceeded its recoverable amount and recognized an impairment loss of \$2,578,001 in the consolidated statement of operations and comprehensive income (loss).
+In the second quarter of 2022, the Company determined that the carrying value of this cash-generating unit ("CGU") exceeded its recoverable amount and recognized an impairment loss of \$2,578,001 in the consolidated statement of operations and comprehensive income (loss).

-OPERATING RESULTS FOR THE SIX MONTHS ENDED JUNE 30, 2022
+OPERATING RESULTS FOR THE NINE MONTHS ENDED SEPTEMBER 30, 2022

-Operating results for the six months ended June 30, 2022 compared to the six months ended June 30, 2021 are discussed below.
+Operating results for the nine months ended September 30, 2022 compared to the nine months ended September 30, 2021 are discussed below.

-Total revenue for the six months ended June 30, 2022 increased \$258,707 from \$6,573,993 to \$6,832,700, an increase of 4% from the six months ended June 30, 2021.
+Total revenue for the nine months ended September 30, 2022 increased \$264,508 from \$9,977,459 to \$10,241,967, an increase of 3% from the nine months ended September 30, 2021.
 The increase in revenue was primarily due to the acquisition of FICANEX in July, 2021.
 Approximately 94% of the Company's revenue was derived from its service business (of which 86% related to time and materials contracts and 8% related to fixed price contracts) and 6% derived from platform fees.
 It is anticipated that the COVID-19 virus will continue to limit the Company's revenue growth in the short-term as customer projects are delayed or cancelled.
 Supply side challenges in the labour market have also limited the Company's ability to fulfill customer demand.
 Prodigy's ability to renew existing contracts and enter into new contracts in turn depends to a great degree on the quality of services provided and technology developed for its customers.
-Approximately 45% (2021 - 60%) of the Company's revenue for the period relates to transactions entered into with one client.
+Approximately 45% (2021 - 57%) of the Company's revenue for the period relates to transactions entered into with one client.

-Direct costs for the six months ended June 30, 2022 decreased \$214,185 from \$4,791,376 to \$4,577,191, a decrease of 4% from the six months ended June 30, 2021.
+Direct costs for the nine months ended September 30, 2022 decreased \$210,019 from \$7,129,355 to \$6,919,336, a decrease of 3% from the nine months ended September 30, 2021.
 Direct costs consist primarily of fees and salaries paid to developers working directly for clients in the Company's service business as well as costs directly attributable to platform revenue recognized in the period.
-Direct costs for the six months ended June 30, 2022 included \$nil in assistance received under the Canada Emergency Wage Subsidy (2021 - \$73,392).
+Direct costs for the nine months ended September 30, 2022 included \$nil in assistance received under the Canada Emergency Wage Subsidy (2021 - \$122,060).
 Direct costs will increase or decrease in relation to changes in revenue.
-Gross profit increased \$472,892 from \$1,782,617 to \$2,255,509, an increase of 27% from the six months ended June 30, 2021.
+Gross profit increased \$474,527 from \$2,848,104 to \$3,322,631, an increase of 17% from the nine months ended September 30, 2021.
 Gross profit margin rates are expected to remain constant in the short-term.